qmk/qmk_firmware/Home.md

 To give an example, if you're using software-implemented Colemak, and want to get an `F`, you would use `CM_F` - `KC_F` under these same circumstances would result in `T`.

-## Additional language support

-In `quantum/keymap_extras/`, you'll see various language files - these work the same way as the alternative layout ones do.
-Most are defined by their two letter country/language code followed by an underscore and a 4-letter abbreviation of its name. `FR_UGRV` which will result in a `ù` when using a software-implemented AZERTY layout.
-It's currently difficult to send such characters in just the firmware (but it's being worked on - see Unicode support).

-## Unicode support

-There are three Unicode keymap definition method available in QMK:

-### UNICODE_ENABLE

-Supports Unicode input up to 0xFFFF.
-The keycode function is `UC(n)` in keymap file, where *n* is a 4 digit hexadecimal.

-### UNICODEMAP_ENABLE

-Supports Unicode up to 0xFFFFFFFF.
-You need to maintain a separate mapping table `const uint32_t PROGMEM unicode_map[] = {...}` in your keymap file.
-The keycode function is `X(n)` where *n* is the array index of the mapping table.

-### UCIS_ENABLE

-TBD

-Unicode input in QMK works by inputing a sequence of characters to the OS, sort of like macro.
-Unfortunately, each OS has different ideas on how Unicode is inputted.

-This is the current list of Unicode input method in QMK:

-* UC_OSX: MacOS Unicode Hex Input support.
-Works only up to 0xFFFF.
-Disabled by default.
-To enable: go to System Preferences -> Keyboard -> Input Sources, and enable Unicode Hex.
-* UC_LNX: Unicode input method under Linux.
-Works up to 0xFFFFF.
-Should work almost anywhere on ibus enabled distros.
-Without ibus, this works under GTK apps, but rarely anywhere else.
-* UC_WIN: (not recommended) Windows built-in Unicode input.
-To enable: create registry key under `HKEY_CURRENT_USER\Control Panel\Input Method\EnableHexNumpad` of type `REG_SZ` called `EnableHexNumpad`, set its value to 1, and reboot.
-This method is not recommended because of reliability and compatibility issue, use WinCompose method below instead.
-* UC_WINC: Windows Unicode input using WinCompose.
-Requires [WinCompose](https://github.com/samhocevar/wincompose).
-Works reliably under many (all?) variations of Windows.

 ## Backlight Breathing

 In order to enable backlight breathing, the following line must be added to your config.h file.